 Israel, through its entire history, has maintained a position of non-responsibility for the creation of the Palestinian refugee problem.
 The official Israeli narrative, as stated in a Ministry of Foreign Affairs publication, is that the Palestinian refugees left Israel voluntarily or at the behest of Arab leaders.
-When Yitzhak Rabin wrote a description in his memoirs of how he personally oversaw the expulsion of nearly 70,000 Palestinian civilians from Lydda and Ramle during a week of fighting in June 1948, Israeli authorities went so far as to censor the testimony of their former prime minister.
-Now, however, in drawing a direct parallel between the Jews who were forcibly dispossessed by Arab governments and the Palestinians, the Israeli government finally appears to be acknowledging its role in creating the Palestinian refugee crisis, with all of the political and diplomatic consequences this implies.
+When Yitzhak Rabin wrote in his memoirs about personally overseeing the expulsion of nearly 70,000 Palestinian civilians from Lydda and Ramle during a week of fighting in June 1948, Israeli authorities went so far as to censor the testimony of their former prime minister.
+Now, however, in drawing a direct parallel between the Jews who were forcibly dispossessed by Arab governments and the Palestinians, the Israeli government finally appears to be acknowledging that the latter, too, were forcibly displaced — with all of the political and diplomatic consequences this implies.

 Shining a spotlight on the plight of Arab Jews risks raising some uncomfortable questions about Israel’s role in the creation and perpetuation not only of the Palestinian refugee issue, but of the Jewish one as well.
 Israel’s founders knew long before 1948 that the establishment of a Jewish state in the heart of the Arab world would spell catastrophe for the Jews living in the region.
 In declaring Judaism to be a nationality, Zionism transformed Jews in Arab countries from members of a deeply rooted religious minority into perceived “enemy nationals.”
 When made aware of the impending danger faced by the Jews of Iraq in the 1940s due to mounting hostility toward Zionism, David Ben Gurion felt responsible for the harm he suspected would befall them; he referred to these Arab Jews as potential “victims” of the Zionist movement (quoted in Meir-Glitzenstein “Zionism in an Arab Country” p.
 140).

-The State of Israel in many cases actively precipitated Jewish emigration, sending emissaries to Arab countries in order to persuade Jews to leave.
+The State of Israel in many cases actively precipitated Jewish emigration throughout the Arab world, its emissaries “preaching the exodus to Jews of modest or unfortunate circumstances,” in the words of the president of the Algerian Jewish federation.
 Their methods were not always sanguine.
-For example, in Egypt, the position of Jews deteriorated markedly in 1954 after a group of local Jews was caught carrying out acts of terrorism and sabotage at the behest of Israel.
+For example, in Egypt, the position of Jews deteriorated markedly in 1954 after a group of local Jews was caught carrying out petty acts of terrorism and sabotage at the behest of their Israeli handlers.
 Israel publicly acknowledged responsibility for this only in 2005.
-Similarly, Jewish emigration from Iraq accelerated in 1951 after the bombing of a synagogue; this act was blamed at the time (by British consular officials and many Iraqi Jews) on Zionist agents, and two were convicted of the crime.
+Similarly, Jewish emigration from Iraq accelerated in 1951 after the bombing of a synagogue; this act was blamed at the time (by British consular officials and many Iraqi Jews) on Zionist agents, two of whom were convicted of the crime.
 While their culpability remains disputed, it is lent credibility by the recent admission by a former member of the Iraqi Zionist underground that members of his group did employ such tactics.
 The passage in Ben Gurion’s diary that discusses the report he received on this matter from his intelligence chief remains buried under censors’ ink.

 You wanted to fit in